bluementat/ListMaster/README.md

 # List Master
 A .NET Core application built to try out Client-side Blazor with Web Assembly while making fun lists to pass the time away.

+## License
+ListMaster is to experiement with .NET Core/C#/Blazor Client-Side.
+However, if you want to experiment yourself, ListMaster is licensed under The MIT License.
+Basically, this means grants you the right to use ListMaster any way you see fit. see [LICENSE.md](https://raw.githubusercontent.com/bluementat/listmaster/master/LICENSE.md) for more information.

 ## Back Story

 ![](https://raw.githubusercontent.com/bluementat/listmaster/master/ListMaster/Server/Artwork/20191021_170153.jpg)